JosieOnGit/Luniks/Archived/Lore Concepts.md

 # Lore Concepts
 These ideas are currently under construction and are noted down separately as they can change the whole idea of Luniks, or even humanity's understanding of the universe as a whole.
 A few drafted ideas like these are worked out below.
+# August 2024 note
+The below concepts are **fully scrapped**.
+Magic will not see an appearance in the story in the way that it has grown to what it is right now, and the exploitation of time will also not appear since the settlement of Luniks has been worked out in [[Reaching Lúniks]].

 ## Magic
 *For PENDULUM and Álusken, see [[Story Drafts]]* \